PREVIEW-Tesla succession planning, demand in focus ahead of shareholder meeting

 Tesla may need to freshen its aging product line-up to meet its ambitious sales targets and fend off rising competition.

-Musk said in April that he expected a delivery event for the long-delayed Cybertruck pickup trucks.
+Musk said in April that he expected a delivery event for the long-delayed Cybertruck pickup trucks in the third quarter of this year.
 He had flagged strong demand for the Cybertruck, but it takes time to get the manufacturing line going for the "very radical product".

 Investors are also awaiting details about Tesla's cheaper electric cars.